cathymjp/call_visualizer/README.md

 <img src="https://user-images.githubusercontent.com/45842934/215477711-efedd523-7627-4cd0-abd6-49eb251696b8.png" height="320" />

-   └> Click on the bar graph of interest to view more detailed information.
+   └> Users can click on the bar graph of interest to view more detailed information.